Cilantro, that tasty green herb, is actually two popular seasonings in one: the leaves are called cilantro and the seeds are coriander.

 The nutrients need to be topped off regularly.
 Replacing the water and nutrients completely should be done at least every few weeks.

-Hydroponic cilantro is generally ready for harvest around 50 to 55 days after planting from seeds.
+Hydroponic cilantro can be harvested around 50 to 55 days after planting from seeds.

 If counting from germination time, the harvest time is anywhere from 40 to 48 days.

-Pick the leaves by hand or use scissors to trim back entire sections of the plant away from the stem.
+Harvest cilantro regularly by picking the leaves by hand or using scissors to trim back entire sections of the plant away from the stem.

 Drying cilantro is as easy as hanging the bundles up in the air.